Pet Sounds: Smile and spiritual successors

 Through the remainder of 1966, Wilson collaborated with lyricist Van Dyke Parks on Smile, an unfinished album Wilson described as "a teenage symphony to God" intended to surpass Pet Sounds.
-During its production, he revisited earlier psychedelic comedy concepts explored during Pet Sounds session outtakes.
-Released in October, the single "Good Vibrations" became a global hit.
-Murray suggested the single's success helped clarify Wilson's artistic ambitions for listeners initially perplexed by the "un-hip orchestrations and pervasive sadness" in Pet Sounds.

-As Wilson's mental health declined, his participation in the Beach Boys diminished, prompting the group to release subsequent albums that were less ambitious and received little critical attention.
+(Note: Music journalist Noel Murray suggests the single's success helped clarify Wilson's artistic ambitions for listeners initially perplexed by the "un-hip orchestrations and pervasive sadness" in Pet Sounds.)
+As his mental health declined, his participation in the Beach Boys diminished, prompting the group to release subsequent albums that were less ambitious and received little critical attention.
 Wilson, in 1976, cited the band's 1968 release Friends as his second "solo album" after Pet Sounds.
-The album was a commercial failure, leading the group's fanbase to abandon "any hope that [he] would deliver a true successor", according to a Mojo contributor.
+It was a commercial failure, leading the group's fanbase to abandon "any hope that [he] would deliver a true successor", according to a Mojo contributor.

 Wilson attempted several professional comebacks in subsequent years, including the 1977 album The Beach Boys Love You, which marked his brief return as the group's primary songwriter and vocalist.
-He regarded Love You as a spiritual successor to Pet Sounds, citing its autobiographical lyrics, and his feeling of creative fulfillment regarding the work.
-In 1988, he released his debut solo album Brian Wilson, aiming to revisit the sensibilities of Pet Sounds.
+He regarded it as a spiritual successor to Pet Sounds, citing its autobiographical lyrics and his feeling of creative satisfaction.
+In 1988, he released debut solo album Brian Wilson, aiming to revisit the sensibilities of Pet Sounds.
 Co-producer Russ Titelman promoted it as "Pet Sounds '88".
 It included "Baby Let Your Hair Grow Long", a thematic follow-up to "Caroline, No".

 The Beach Boys rerecorded "Caroline, No" with Timothy B. Schmit, featuring a new multi-part vocal arrangement, for their 1996 album Stars and Stripes Vol. 1.
 Following the album's release, tentative plans emerged for a project biographer Mark Dillon dubbed Pet Sounds, Vol. 2, which would have involved the band collaborating with Sean O'Hagan of the High Llamas.
-Despite interest from record companies, the project remained unrealized.
+Despite interest from record companies, the project was never realized.
 Later in the 1990s, Wilson and Asher resumed their songwriting partnership, composing at least four songs; only "This Isn't Love" and "Everything I Need" were released.